lpoetzel/twitter-clone/README.md

+# Twitter - Clone
-# This Project is a basic Twitter clone to learn/practice working with the T3 Stack including
+This Project is a basic Twitter clone to learn/practice working with the T3 Stack including

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)